 Make frugal use of leftovers by repurposing them into new meals or snacks.
-For example, you can look at it in a different way.
+For example, you can look at it differently.

 Use leftover chicken to make a delicious stir-fry or turn leftover rice into a quick and easy breakfast bowl.
 This is an easy way to reduce your grocery bill.

-Turn your food scraps into rich soil for next year’s garden.
-If you have enough property, compost for friends and neighbors to trade services.
+Turn your food scraps into rich soil for next year’s garden if you have enough property, and compost for friends and neighbors to trade services.

-Compost could not only make a big impact on your wallet but also be a great idea for the environment.
+Compost could make a big impact on your wallet and be a great idea for the environment.

 13. Use Cash